 What surprises many, and indeed those running the village church, is that we receive no central funding for either the day to day running expenses (such as vicar's salary, insurance, heating etc) or indeed for paying for the major maintenance of a grade 1 listed building.

-St Mary's has been quietly running a charity since 1574.
-Details including governance can be found here:
+St Mary's has been quietly running a charity since 1574, "Richard Walford's Charity".
+Details, including governance can be found here:

 The charity's sole aim is in providing funds for the both the maintenance of the actual structure of St Mary's church and towards the annual running costs.
 The endowment is invested into the COIF Fund (managed by CCLA) and pays a dividend.
 The charity incurs no running or indeed administrative costs.